GNOME/nautilus/.gitlab/issue_templates/Bug.md

 -->

 # Affected version
-- Nightly flatpak: Yes / No / Can't test it because <!-- Delete the unwanted anwsers -->
+- Nightly flatpak: Yes / No / Can't test it because <!-- Delete the unwanted answers -->
 - Other: <!-- Write the distribution you’re using and the version of the app. -->

 # Steps to reproduce